Amenemhat IV: Building activities

 Amenemhat IV completed the temple of Renenutet and Sobek at Medinet Madi that had been started by Amenemhat III.
 It is "the only intact temple still existing from the Middle Kingdom" according to Zahi Hawass, former Secretary-General of Egypt's Supreme Council of Antiquities (SCA).
 The foundations of the temple, administrative buildings, granaries, and residences were uncovered by an Egyptian archaeological expedition in early 2006.
 It is possible that Amenemhat IV built a temple in the northeastern Fayum at Qasr el-Sagha.

 Amenemhat IV is responsible for the completion of a shrine at the temple of Hathor in the Sinai and may also have undertaken works in Karnak where a pedestal for a sacred barque inscribed with the names of Amenemhat III and Amenemhat IV was found in 1924.

+Small gneiss sphinx inscribed with the name of Amenemhat IV that was reworked in Ptolemaic times, now on display at the British Museum.